How do you say thank you in nigerian

 3. Language and Education: The choice of language in education is a significant topic in Nigeria, with debates on the use of indigenous languages versus English, the official language.

-See also How do you say sister in hawaiian
+See also How do you pronounce rayne

 Understanding these languages and their cultural contexts provides deeper insights into the diverse and vibrant cultures of Nigeria.